When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Connect a Monitor to a Laptop And Use Both Screens

 Laptops are becoming increasingly powerful and innovative.
-But, there is one thing that you have to compromise with- the small-sized screen.
+But, there is one thing that you have to compromise with- the small screen.

-When working on the desk, it is better to keep a large monitor that will help you make a lot of tasks and things more comfortable.
+When working at your desk, it is better to keep a large monitor, which will help you perform many tasks and make things more comfortable.

 Using the portable monitor that you can carry around with the laptop and USB-C port will serve the objective.